keppler/cavelogger/README.md

 3. [I2C Master Interface](http://www.peterfleury.epizy.com/avr-software.html) by Peter Fleury

-   Due to a bug in the PCB layout (see #1) we use the software I²C implementation.
-Next PCB version will use `twimaster.c` instead (with ATmega's hardware I²C interface).
+   We use the *software* driver (`i2cmaster.S`) because this allows a faster I²C clock speed than the hardware driver (because of our limited clock speed of 1MHz).
+Additionally, this enabled us to work around a bug in the PCB layout v1.0 (see issue #1), where SDA and SCL pins are swapped.

 ## Literatur/Links (German)